isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 IRC's mechanism for presence (here: attention) is somewhat hidden -- the `/away` command.
 But not only is the mechanism hidden (it is another command that needs to be learned and used), but the status is somewhat hidden as well.
 You can't see if somebody is `/away` unless you look at them with a `/whois`.
-Or you learn about the fact that they are `/away` only after the fact, when you say something to them and get an autoresponse with their `/away` message.
+Or you learn about the fact that they are `/away` only after the fact, when you say something to them and get an auto-response with their `/away` message.

 Some people do not like this, and so they use another mechanism and change their nicknames when they are not there -- "Isotopp" becomes "Isotopp|AFK" or similar.
 This is less structured than `/away`, and so some people suffix their names, some prefix them and others completely change their nicknames - "Isotopp" becomes "Awaytopp".